LOADING TRACES

 The Vision

 TRACES is an exploration of human motion within an interactive light projection, creating new realms between the digital and physical space.
-Our goal is to extend gestures into brush strokes, steps into waves, and moves into traces of light and sound that continue to echo over space and time.
+Our goal is to extend gestures into brush strokes, waves, and traces of light that continue to echo over space and time.

 Click to read more…